maddieesmith/movie-profitability-analysis/README.md

 Here we are looking at both the average and median ROI across different budget categories.
 The difference between average and median ROI suggests that a small number of extremely profitable films may influence the average values.

+## SQL Analysis

+SQL was used to explore profitability trends and calculate key metrics such as ROI, budget tiers, and seasonal performance.

+The SQL queries used during analysis can be found in the `/sql` folder.

 ## Data Source

 The dataset used in this analysis comes from Kaggle.